Volkswagen California review

 The California isn’t cheap regardless of spec; prices start at around £50,000 and the long list of optional extras quickly force that figure upwards.
 Despite the price, Volkswagen's overnighter still has the market pretty much sewn up.
 There are rivals based on the Ford Transit, Renault Trafic, Peugeot Boxer and other medium vans but none that you can buy 'off-the-shelf" from your local dealer.

 For campervan buyers wanting more space, VW also offers the larger Grand California camper, which starts at over £70,000 and includes an onboard toilet and shower room, as well as a separate living space.
-A smaller entry-level VW camper will also be offered later this year, with the Caddy California offering enough space for two, an optional mini kitchen and detachable tent extension.
+There is also a smaller entry-level Volkswagen Caddy California camper too, offering enough space for two, an optional mini kitchen and detachable tent extension.

 MPG, running costs & CO2

-Volkswagen claims that the 148bhp diesel California can achieve up to 33.2mpg, and even the most powerful 196bhp version manages 33.4mpg.
-CO2 emissions for both are up to 223g/km.
-The 4MATIC four-wheel drive version drops that figure to 31.2mpg with emissions rising to 237g/km.
+Volkswagen claims that the 148bhp diesel California can achieve up to 35.2mpg and emissions of up to 211g/km.
+Go for the 201bhp version with front-wheel drive and it’ll return around 34.7mpg and emissions of 213g/km of CO2, while opting for the 4MOTION four-wheel drive version of this engine drops that figure to 32.9mpg with emissions rising to 225g/km.

 Fuel costs aside, the California ought to be relatively inexpensive to run.
 It's based on a commercial vehicle and vans need to turn their employers a profit, so running costs can't be too high.
 However, while routine servicing costs are similar between van and camper, the California's larger tyres will be more expensive to replace when worn.